afeldman/copybirds/readme.txt

------------- This version is from the SVN trunk, please use an official release instead----- (c) 2008 by Malte Marwedel m.marwedel AT onlinehome DOT de COPYBIRDS, Copy binaries runtime data surrounding http://copybirds.sourceforge.net
+------------ This version is from the SVN trunk, please use an official release instead----- (c) 2008 by Malte Marwedel m DOT talk AT marwedels DOT de COPYBIRDS, Copy binaries runtime data surrounding http://copybirds.sourceforge.net
 Terms of Use: GPL Version 2 or later